Statement Introducing the State-Based Universal Health Care Act of 2015

 Mr. Speaker, I rise today to introduce legislation that will give states the tools they need to guarantee the health security of their citizens.
 The State-Based Universal Health Care Act of 2015 establishes a new procedure through which states may apply for a waiver of federal law in order to design and implement single-payer health care systems.
 This will allow states to achieve universal coverage and control costs by removing greed and inefficiency from the system.

 One of the many achievements of the Affordable Care Act is its provisions that grant states the authority to innovate in their health care systems.
 Under Section 1332 of the law, a state may apply for a State Innovation Waiver that will provide it with control of federal dollars that otherwise would have been spent on premium tax credits and cost-sharing reductions for its residents.
-Through this waiver, a state may design a system like to cover its residents, so long as benefits are at least as comprehensive and affordable as those offered by Qualified Health Plans available on the Exchanges.
+Through this waiver, a state may design a system to cover its residents, so long as benefits are at least as comprehensive and affordable as those offered by Qualified Health Plans available on the Exchanges.